rkhidesh/100-Days-Of-Code/Log.md

 ### Today's progress:
 I finished the Day 9 module.
 It was about Python dictionaries.
 ![image](https://user-images.githubusercontent.com/102761065/167701668-d65e00dc-f9be-4afa-9fca-509c217fceb3.png)
 I started doing the Mario and Princess Peach game.
-I already have some code written but I think I'll have to redo everything again.
+I already have some code written, but I think I'll have to redo everything again.
 I also continued watching the "The Complete 2022 Web Development Bootcamp" on Udemy.
 I'm on the API module.

 ### Thoughts: